 History of SEAACA

-In October of 1975, the cities of Downey, Norwalk and Pico Rivera formed a Joint Powers Agreement (JPA) establishing the Southeast Area Animal Control Authority (SEAACA).
-SEAACA was formed as an alternative to the escalating costs of animal control services, and to improve the service level rendered by private and public animal welfare agencies.
+In October of 1975 the cities of Downey, Norwalk and Pico Rivera signed a Joint Powers Agreement (JPA) establishing the Southeast Area Animal Control Authority (SEAACA).
+SEAACA was formed to improve the level of service, care for animals and humane education provided by private and public animal welfare agencies in the region.

-- About the health and safetly of each pet in our communities
+- About the health and safety of each pet in our communities

 - About the safety of the residents